martin3252/Facebook_Marketplace_Scraper/README.md

 - User inputs for city, search query, and maximum price.
 - Submission button to start scraping.
 - Display of scraping results including number of results, images, prices, locations, and item URLs.
+- Analyze results from scraping by using gpt to find best three cars.

 ### How to install:
 1. pip install -r requirements.txt